christinecheng1229/REDesignR/README.md

 ## Contributions

 The author of the package is Christine Cheng.
-OpenAI ChatGPT-5.1 Auto model was used during the package development process to aid in maintaining consistent formatting across R sripts, identifying gaps in unit test coverage, TODO.
+OpenAI’s ChatGPT-5.1 model was used during the package development process to aid in maintaining consistent formatting across R sripts, identifying gaps in unit test coverage, TODO.
 TODO Outline contributions from other packages/sources for each function, etc. Remember your individual contributions to the package are (also) important.

 ## References